redis-stack/redis-stack-docs/docs/ui/insight/plugins/plugin-development.md

   <tr>
     <td><code>visualizations</code></td>
     <td>
-      Array of visualizations (objects) to visualize the results in the Workbench.
+      Array of objects to visualize the results in the Workbench.
       <br><br>
       Required fields in visualizations:
       <ul>